About

 Why this exists

-mindAIlign exists because standard AI tools fail under real decision pressure.
+mindAIlign exists because standard AI tools fail under decision pressure.

 Generic language models are optimized for fluency, helpfulness, and confidence.
 In high-stakes environments—where decisions are time-bound, consequences are asymmetric, and errors compound—those optimizations become liabilities.
 The result is narrative smoothing, overconfidence, and reinforcement of existing bias rather than correction.